 At Oak Tree School we use the Inspire Curriculum as a basis for our Topics, involving as many cross curricular links as we can to ensure that the learning makes sense to the students.
 Wherever possible we build in practical links to life skills so that the students know why they need to know what we are teaching them.

 We also provide as many outdoor education opportunities as possible to ensure that the children gain as much life experience as we can provide, as well as giving them the chance to find an area in which they naturally excel.
-These opportunities include swimming, sailing, surfing, forest school, Levelsa Farm and many more.
+These opportunities include swimming, sailing, surfing, forest school, farm experiences and many more.
 These facilities do not just enhance the learning opportunities for the children, but show them that, despite possible previous negative educational experiences, we are here to support them and help them to deal with situations that they may have found tricky in the past, whilst making education enjoyable.